a4my/mern-todo-list/README.md

-# My Todo List ✏️
+# My Todo List ✏️📝✔️

-This repository contains the files of one of my React projects.
-This React App is supposed to be an app that lists video games and where you can search for a video game.
+This repository contains the files of one of my MERN projects.
+This is a MERN todo list where users can register and use their own todo lists.

-This project has parts that are mainly hard-coded and you cannot use the searchbar to search for a specific video game.
-However, the list of video games is coming from an API.
+Users can register and login to access their dashboard as well as creating and tracking todo items which can also be edited, deleted or toggled between completed and incompleted status.

 ## Demo 🖥 [live preview](https://my-todolist-mern.herokuapp.com/)